pimguilherme/node-applicationcontext/README.md

 Example
 =======
-To illustrate the concept, here's some code to send a User 'user' a notification.
+To illustrate the concept, here's some code to send an user a notification.

 ```javascript
 module.exports = function () {